bsurc/docs/docs/conda.md

 ## Creating a conda environment to work with the GPU

-Many python packages distribute builds which can make use of the gpu through cuda.
+Many python packages distribute builds which can make use of the GPU through CUDA.
-In order to build a conda environment which can use the gpu, we'll need to load these modules so that conda will detect cuda to download the correct python package build.
+In order to build a conda environment which can use the GPU, we'll need to load these modules so that conda will detect CUDA to download the correct python package build.
 Conda does this detection through [virtual packages](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-virtual.html), and you can see what virtual packages conda sees by running `conda info`.

-First, check out a gpu node to prevent the conda environment creation step from getting killed on the login node and load cuda module.
+First, check out a GPU node to prevent the conda environment creation step from getting killed on the login node and load CUDA module.
-You can see all the available cuda modules by running `module av cud`.
+You can see all the available CUDA modules by running `module av cud`.
-For machine learning applications (e.g., tensorflow or pytorch) you will want to use one of the "cudnn" modules, for other applications you may only need cuda toolkit.
+For machine learning applications (e.g., tensorflow or pytorch) you will want to use one of the "cudnn" modules, for other applications you may only need CUDA toolkit.
 ```bash
 gpu-session
 module load cudnn8.0-cuda11.0/8.0.5.39
 ```

 Next, create your new environment using a create command as shown above.
-You can verifythat the package you've installed in the environment is built with gpu support by running `conda list` with the environment active.
+You can verify that the package you've installed in the environment is built with GPU support by running `conda list` with the environment active.
-An appropriate build will often have "gpu" or the cuda version in the build tag.
+An appropriate build will often have "gpu" or the CUDA version in the build tag.
-For example the following output is from a pytorch environment built with cuda11.2 support:
+For example the following output is from a pytorch environment built with CUDA11.2 support:
 ![pytorch cuda](images/pytorch-cuda.png)